 Students are usually offered a place based on the results of AEAS, IELTS testing or similar.

-Living arrangements Younger Years International Students
+Living arrangements for Younger Years International Students

 (Students under 13 years of age)